 Propylene Glycol Allergies & Side effects

 The risk of being allergic to propylene glycol is very low, but some investigators believe people with eczema have a >2% chance of developing allergies to propylene glycol.
 If you have or have had an allergy to propylene glycol, it is very likely that you would already know about it, as such a large number of products that most of us use on a daily basis contain propylene glycol, such as deodorant, shampoo, and hair and skin products.
-The few people who have an irritation towards propylene glycol have found success using Vegetable glycerin as an alternate to propylene glycol in their e-cigarette.
+The few people who have an irritation towards propylene glycol have found success using Vegetable glycerin as an alternative to propylene glycol in their e-cigarettes.